Request Appt Book Online Like Us Like Us on Facebook Reviews Read our Reviews Call Give us a Call Map View our Map

 How can I make sure my child isn’t scared of the dentist?

 It’s not uncommon for children to feel scared of the unknown, which is why it’s a good idea to let your child know what to expect during their first dental appointment without going into too much detail.
 You can also do a “practice visit” at home so they have a good idea of what will happen.
-Our team loves working with children, so we’ll make sure that they have a great first experience and don’t feel threatened or intimidated in our office.
+Our dental team loves working with children, so we’ll make sure that they have a great first experience and don’t feel threatened or intimidated in our office.

 How do I keep my child from getting cavities?